Target Development Folders, Files, and Builds

 The following code is an example

 function mytarget_setup() curpath = pwd; tgtpath = curpath(1:end-length('\mytarget')); addpath(fullfile(tgtpath, 'mytarget')); addpath(fullfile(tgtpath, 'dev_tool1')); addpath(fullfile(tgtpath, 'blocks')); addpath(fullfile(tgtpath, 'mytargetdemos')); savepath; disp('MYTARGET Target Path Setup Complete.');

 You should put the documentation related to your target in the folder

 To develop an embedded target, you need a thorough understanding of the build process.
-Your embedded target uses the build process and may require you to modify or customize the process.
-A general overview of code generation and the build process is given in Code Generation and Build Process.
+Your embedded target uses the build process and might require you to modify or customize the process.
+A general overview of code generation and the build process is given in Source Code Generation.